If you need mental health crisis support, please contact your local mental health services, your GP, or telephone 111 or the emergency services.

 Resources

 Young Minds is a children’s mental health charity and provides a free parents helpline for anyone worried about a child’s emotional wellbeing or mental health.
 They can provide information and advice about how best to support your child.
 Their helpline number is 08088025544.
-You can also access their information for parents via the following link:
+Visit the young minds website for information for parents - Find help for parents Young Minds (opens in a new tab)

 Learning as much as you can about your child’s difficulties can help you understand how best to support them.
 The Royal College of Psychiatry provide a range of free leaflets and information pages on a range of issues for parents and carers regarding children’s emotional and mental health.
-Click the following link to go to their website and find information on mental health difficulties:
+Visit the Royal College of Psychiatrists website to find these - The Royal College of Psychiatrists (opens in a new tab)

 Other sources of information and support: